Continuing Education Activity

 Current chronic pain treatments can result in an estimated 30% decrease in a patient's pain scores.
-A thirty percent reduction in a patient's pain can significantly improve patients' function and quality of life.
+A thirty percent reduction in pain can significantly improve a patient's function and quality of life.
 However, the long-term prognosis for patients with chronic pain demonstrates reduced function and quality of life.
-Improved outcomes are possible in patients with chronic pain improves with the treatment of comorbid psychiatric illness.
-Chronic pain increases patient morbidity and mortality, as well as increases rates of chronic disease and obesity.
+Improved outcomes are possible in patients with chronic pain and improve with the treatment of comorbid psychiatric illness.
+Chronic pain increases patient morbidity and mortality and increases rates of chronic disease and obesity.
 Patients with chronic pain are also at a significantly increased risk for suicide compared to the regular population.

 Spinal cord stimulation results in inadequate pain relief in about 50% of patients.
 Tolerance can also occur in up to 20 to 40 percent of patients.
 The effectiveness of spinal cord stimulation decreases over time.
 Similarly, patients who develop chronic pain and are dependent on opioids often build tolerance over time.
 As the amount of morphine milligram equivalents increases, the patient's morbidity and mortality also increase.

 Ultimately, prevention is critical in the treatment of chronic pain.
 If acute and subacute pain receives appropriate treatment and chronic pain can be avoided, the patient will have limited impacts on their quality of life.